 Pick your poison

-Did you know there is a garden in England that is dedicated to poisonous plants?
-All this is to say that while I encourage and support tasting and eating from the garden with kids, they should understand clearly what can and should NOT be eaten.
+While entire gardens exist, like Alnwick, which are dedicated to growing plants that can kill us, the vast majority of crops grown in school yards are harmless.
+It is important to remind children that tasting and eating from the garden should be done with adult supervision, particularly if you are introducing any sort of wild foraging to your routine.
 It’s always a good idea to train children to ask an informed adult before they harvest from the garden.
 And in the fall, when the mushrooms start to emerge, be sure to find them and discuss the importance of never eating mushrooms found in the school-yard!

 Got more plant facts?
 If you know a fun one, send it along or comment below and we can all learn together!
 Don’t forget to sign up for my newsletter and join me on Pinterest for more fun ideas when gardening with kids: